This post is part of a series on functional testing using the test pyramid.

 - Experience outcomes (measurable customer experiences)

 - Leading indicators

-- Often experiences have non-functional measures that must be achieved through monitoring – ex: how long does it take real customers to complete a transaction?
+- Often experiences have non-functional measures that must be achieved through monitoring, for example: how long does it take real customers to complete a transaction?

 - Initial: Some customer experiences identified and automated through the UI and kicked off as part of code merges to master.

 - Integration: All primary end-to-end experiences are automated.
-End-to-end automation runs in under 2 hours and is automatically run on every change.
+End-to-end automation runs in under two hours and is automatically run on every change.

 - Management and measurement: Management focuses on measures and experimentation instead of features.
 Experiences are tied to personas and used by marketing.

 - Optimization: Leading indicators regularly used and tracked.
 Experiences are evaluated and updated with major releases.